broadinstitute/cromwell/docs/optimizations/FileLocalization.md

 None!

 Files marked for optional localization are still treated in exactly the same way as other `File` inputs for call caching.

-## Cromwell Support

-This optimization will be active in Cromwell as of version 33 and higher.

 ## Language Support